Kia Soul: Safety

 The Soul earned a maximum five star safety rating from Euro NCAP.
-In 2009, According to Euro NCAP, the five star safety rating places Soul among the safest B-segment family cars in the world.
+In 2009, According to Euro NCAP, the five star safety rating places the Soul among the safest B-segment family cars in the world.
 The Soul was awarded the maximum five star safety rating by the Australasian New Car Assessment Program (ANCAP), but only on the New Zealand version.
 Australian versions get 4 out of 5 stars.

 Euro NCAP test results for a LHD, 5-door hatchback variant on a 2009 registration: